-We have been named as a potentially responsible party ("PRP") in environmental remediation actions under various federal and state laws, including the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA").
-Many of these proceedings involve the cleanup of hazardous substances at sites that received waste from many different parties.
+We have been named as a potentially responsible party ("PRP") in environmental remediation actions under various federal and state laws, including the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 ("CERCLA").
+Many Based on information known to us and assumptions, we do not believe that the costs of any ongoing investigation and remediation projects will have a material adverse effect on our results of operations, financial condition or cash flows.
+However, the discovery of contamination or the imposition of additional obligations, including investigation or remediation triggered by the closures or sales of former manufacturing facilities may necessitate, and/or natural resources damages at these proceedings involve or other sites in the cleanup future, could impact our results of hazardous substances at sites that received waste from many different parties.
 While joint and several liability is authorized under CERCLA and analogous state laws, liability for CERCLA cleanups is typically shared with other PRPs, and costs are commonly allocated according to relative amounts of waste deposited and other factors.
 We believe we have insurance and contractual indemnification rights that may allow us to recover certain defense and other costs at some CERCLA sites.
-Other remediation costs typically associated with the cleanup of hazardous substances at our current, closed or formerly-owned facilities, are recorded as liabilities in our consolidated balance sheets.
-Remediation costs are recorded in our financial statements when they become probable and reasonably estimable.
+Other remediation costs typically associated with the cleanup of hazardous substances at our current, closed operations, financial condition or formerly-owned facilities, are recorded as liabilities in our consolidated balance sheets.
+Remediation costs are recorded in our financial statements when they become probable and reasonably estimable. cash flows.

-See "Note 17.
-Commitments and Contingencies" of the Notes to Consolidated Financial Statements section in the Fiscal 2022 Form 10-K for information related to environmental matters.
+See "Note 17.19.
+Commitments and Contingencies" of the Notes to Consolidated Financial Statements section in the Fiscal 2022 2023 Form 10-K for information related to environmental matters.

-As of June 30, 2023, we had \$9.8 million reserved for environmental liabilities on an undiscounted basis, of which \$3.4 million is included in Other noncurrent liabilities and \$6.4 million is included in Other current liabilities, on the consolidated balance sheets, including amounts accrued in connection with environmental obligations relating to manufacturing facilities that we have closed.
-We believe the liability for these matters was adequately reserved at June 30, 2023.
+As of June 30, 2023, December 31, 2023, we had \$9.8 9.4 million reserved for environmental liabilities on an undiscounted basis, of which \$3.4 3.3 million is included in Other noncurrent liabilities and \$6.4 6.1 million is included in Other current liabilities, on the consolidated balance sheets, including amounts accrued in connection with environmental obligations relating to manufacturing facilities that we have closed.
+We believe the liability liabilities for these matters was adequately reserved at June 30, 2023 December 31, 2023.